anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

     The tls-unique value results from the TLS handshake.
     Since the TLS handshake includes client
-    authentication and the pledge utilizes its IDevID for it, the proof of identity can be provided by the binding to the TLS session.
+    authentication and the pledge utilizes its IDevID for it, the proof-of-identity can be provided by the binding to the TLS session.
 This is supported in EST using the /simpleenroll endpoint.
 As an alternative to binding to the underlying authentication in the transport layer, {{RFC7030}} sketches wrapping the CSR